 Course Name Length Prerequisite Auto Body Repair-Paint & Refinishing Year Automotive Technology I Year Knowledge of Algebra 1 concepts, ability to work formulas and equations, reading and writing at grade level Automotive Technology II Year Automotive Technology I & Application Building Construction Year Mastery of measuring, reading, arithmetic, and computation skills; experience with using a full function calculator for use of basic mathematical operations and to perform calculations using fractions and decimals.
-Business Academy 1 & 2 Year Certified Nursing Assistant Year Attendance is vital to this program, as there are state mandated hour requirements that must be fulfilled prior to taking the CNA exam.
-A student interview and references may be required.
-A student must be 16 years of age to be eligible for a State of Maine Board of Nursing CNA license.
-Criminal background checks are required by the State in order to complete the CNA certification.
-Students are required to have up to date vaccinations including COVID, Hep B, and Flu shots to participate in clinical hours needed for the State CNA certification.
-Computer Technology I Year Computer Technology II Year Computer Technology I & Application Culinary Arts Year Understanding of basic math skills and knowledge of algebra, especially with fractions, have average reading and writing skills, and be computer literate.
+Business Academy 1 & 2 Year Computer Technology I Year Computer Technology II Year Computer Technology I & Application Culinary Arts Year Understanding of basic math skills and knowledge of algebra, especially with fractions, have average reading and writing skills, and be computer literate.
 Culinary Arts II Year Culinary Arts & Application Early Childhood Education Year Must be at least 16 years old.
 Students should have excellent reading and writing skills and be strong communicators.
 Electrical Technology Year Emergency Medical Technician Year Students must be at least 18 years of age to be eligible for the State of Maine EMT license.
 Prior to age 18, students may test with the National Registry certification and work under a Maine licensed EMT until they reach the age of 18 and acquire their own State of Maine EMT license.
 Students have two years from the successful completion date of the EMT program to take the National Registry EMT exam.
 Students must have a physical examination within the past year confirming good physical and mental health and be up to date with vaccinations, including COVID, Hep B, and Flu shots.
-Extensive reading and written work will be required Firefighting Year Students should have the willingness to work hard as a part of a team.
-High standards of professionalism, ethical and moral behavior are required.
-Graphic Design and Printing I Year Graphic Design and Printing II Year Graphic Design and Printing I & Application Law Enforcement Academy Year Machine Tool Technology & Welding Fabrication I Year Machine Tool Technology & Welding Fabrication II Year Machine Tool Technology & Welding Fabrication I & Application Medical/Veterinarian Terminology Year Plumbing & Heating Year
+Extensive reading and written work will be required